robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 spatial environments an individual experiences (Webber and Vander Wal 2018).
 In our case study, we generated multilayer networks based on habitat-specific monolayers.
-Coordinated movement of dyads, or groups, could vary based on habitat and the approach we outline could be used to explore mechanisms linking the social and spatial environments.
-For example, social processes may be an emergent property of the landscape because animals aggregate at resources, such as waterholes (Chamaillé-Jammes et al. 2008), while movement to, from, or within habitat patches can also contribute to the formation of the social environment (Spiegel et al. 2016).
+Coordinated movement of dyads, or groups, could vary based on habitat, and the approach we outline could be used to explore mechanisms linking the social and spatial environments.
+For example, social processes may be an emergent property of the landscape because animals aggregate at resources, such as waterholes (Chamaillé-Jammes et al. 2008).
+Movement to, from, or within habitat patches can also contribute to the formation of the social environment **\[JWT: how?
+I think it would help to clarify the example\]**(Spiegel et al. 2016).
 Incorporating movement ecology within a multilayer network framework is a logical next step for a burgeoning field.
-In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insight into the effects of habitat configuration on the formation of the social environment (He et al. 2019).
+In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insights into the effects of habitat configuration on the formation of the social environment (He et al. 2019).

 ## Conclusions